 BTS members were born and raised in South Korea, and therefore they speak in Korean.
 However, they come from different regions of the country.
 So, if you listen to their songs, you can hear the subtle differences between regional dialects.
 Jimin and Jungkook were born and raised in Busan, so they speak the Busan dialect.
 Suga and V grew up with the Daegu dialect.
 J-Hope was raised in Gwangju, and his dialect is Jeolla.
 Finally, Rap Mon and Jin are both from Seoul.
 The Seoul accent is not a dialect, but it’s definitely interesting.

 Best BTS Songs to Learn Korean

 Although BTS has a lot of great songs to choose one, here are a few of their gems you can listen to.
 Use these songs to perfect your Korean knowledge.

 While learning Korean with BTS is undoubtedly a lot of fun, it’s sadly not enough.
 You need a reliable and trustworthy language learning resource to get you to complete fluency.
 To help with that, you should look into OptiLingo offers exactly that.

-OptiLingo is an easy to use language learning app.
+OptiLingo is an easy-to-use language learning app.
 This method is dedicated to getting you to fluency as fast as possible.
 Learn high-frequency phrases, and know exactly how the locals speak.
-Try your free lesson today, and get singing and dancing with BTS songs better than ever before!
+Try FREE today!